simoneperazzoli/pycaret-deployment-streamlit/README.md

 This is an app based on Pycaret cases with the goal to predict patient medical charges in the US through xgboos model.

-The app was built with Streamlit interface and deployed on Heroku.
+**Insurance Charges Predictor** was built with Streamlit interface and deployed on Heroku.

 Check [here](https://healthexpensespredictor.herokuapp.com/) the App!

 References: